 That night at the Perkins house, Calvin and Malcolm are arguing over whether Malcolm can go to the protests with his friends.
 Malcolm assures his parents that everyone is going and it is all over social media.
 Calvin asserts that he does not care about social media and that it is too dangerous.
 Malcolm insists that this is his moment to make history but Calvin persists that his way to make history is by finishing his college applications.
 Malcolm challenges that at the rate police are killing Black men, he might not be alive to go to college.
 This scares Josh, so Bella pushes Josh upstairs to do homework, but Josh decides to hide on the stairs to continue listening.
 Bella urges Malcolm to be careful what he says around his little brother.
 Malcolm yells that he used to think his father was the bravest man in the world but now he realizes he is too scared to stand up for what he believes in, then storms upstairs.

 The stage is split between both houses getting ready for bed.
 Sue is brushing Emma’s hair while Emma voices her concern that everyone is angry.
 Josh sneaks downstairs in his pajamas and the parents click on the news when they notice him.
 Josh asks if Malcolm is going to be mad at them forever and Calvin assures him that Malcolm is being a hot-headed teenager.
 Emma and Josh voice their frustration and confusion with their parents.
 Emma is confused about how Uncle Manny can be such a good man but people think he’s not because of his job.
 Sue explains that it is an unfair pattern that a few cops treat Black people differently.
 She goes on to explain that some cops are in the job for the wrong reasons and are mad, some are defending themselves, and some just make a mistake.
 Emma insists that the cops should say sorry when they do something wrong like she has to do.
 Sue explains that some mistakes are harder to correct than others and that they have to work to be fairer.
 Sue encourages Emma to make a new pattern.
 Emma is concerned that she will lose her friend and asks if Sue can tell Uncle Manny to not come to career day because people are mad at the cops, and if she brings Uncle Manny to school, they might be mad at her.
 She explains that even Josh has started treating her differently.
 At his house, Josh explains that he doesn’t like to fight or argue but everyone is mad.
 He is confused why people can’t just talk about it.
 Calvin challenges him to start by changing himself and be the kind of man he wants to see looking back at him in the mirror.
 They kiss him goodnight and send him back to bed.
 Bella tweets and we see her message tick across the stage.
 She asks Twitter, “How can I keep my little boy innocent in times like this?”
 Sue assures Emma that she understands the complicated situation she is in but encourages Emma to tell her uncle herself if she is un-inviting him to career day.
-Emma decides to sleep on it before making a decision.
+Emma becomes angry and storms off.

 Josh enters Malcolm’s bedroom and is shocked to see his brother packing a bag with a flashlight, snacks, and a hoodie with the clear intention to sneak out.
 Malcolm urges his brother to be quiet and continues to haul his bag out the window.
 Josh begins to panic when he sees Malcolm grab a hoodie and expresses concern that he might get shot if he wears a hoodie.
 Malcolm asserts that the risk of getting shot for wearing a hoodie is the exact reason he needs to protest.
 When Josh continues to protest, Malcolm puts a hand over his brother’s mouth and makes him promise to not tell their parents.
 Malcolm promises he will be safe and that he will be back by the time they all wake up.
 Josh tries to sleep in Malcolm’s bed and wait for him to come back but Malcolm instructs him to lock the door to his bedroom and tell everyone that Malcolm went to bed early so they won’t ask questions.
 Josh is worried about lying to his parents but Malcolm reminds him of the “Brothers Code” before slipping out the window.
 Josh is clearly anxious and, despite his brother’s instructions, curls up in Malcolm’s bed and pulls the covers tightly over his head.